-A map accompanies each type of project listed except for the projects that could not be mapped (such as projects that are programs and some transit projects).
-KIPDA maintains a GIS Data Hub which includes a gallery of interactive maps.
-The KIPDA ID displayed in each table can be used to find and view the projects on the interactive TIP project map.
+This document includes a static map with three or four digit KIPDA IDs to accompany each type of project listed except for the projects that could not be mapped (such as projects that are programs and some transit projects).
+The KIPDA website offers a GIS Data Hub which includes a gallery of interactive maps.
+KIPDA staff maintain a TIP Project Map and as well as an MTP Project Map where the KIPDA ID, State ID (for Kentucky projects), or Designation (DES) Number (for Indiana projects) displayed in each project listing can be used to search and view the projects with the interactive map.